MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 4. When all the fields are correctly filled in, choose the **Test Email Setup** action.
 5. When the test succeeds, close the page.

+-->
 ## Using a Substitute Sender Address on Outbound Email Messages
-All outgoing email messages from [!INCLUDE[d365fin](includes/d365fin_md.md)] will use the default address for the account that you specified on the SMTP Email Setup page, as described above.
+All outgoing email messages from [!INCLUDE[d365fin](includes/d365fin_md.md)] will use the address of the default account.
 You can, however, use the **Send As** or **Send on Behalf** capabilities on your Exchange server to change the sender address on outbound messages. [!INCLUDE[d365fin](includes/d365fin_md.md)] will use the default account to authenticate to Exchange, but will either substitute the sender address with the one you specify, or amend it with "on behalf of."

-The following are examples of how Send As and Send on Behalf are used in [!INCLUDE[d365fin](includes/d365fin_md.md)].:
+The following are examples of how Send As and Send on Behalf are used in [!INCLUDE[d365fin](includes/d365fin_md.md)]:

  * When you send documents such as purchase or sales orders to vendors and customers, you might want them to appear to come from a _noreply@yourcompanyname.com_ address.
  * When your workflow sends an approval request by email using the email address of the requestor.